funfunfunfunfunmike/SonicRunway/README.md

 The 'SrBuffer' class is a generic circular buffer that can store samples of a parameter value.
 It can then be queried per station.
 This provides the history necessary to make patterns that ripple down the runway at the speed of sound.
-I'm in the middle of refactoring the existing patterns to leverage this class.

 It's important to note that the audio processing and render/draw functions are called from different thread and at different intervals.
 So far, I haven't bothered making things truly thread safe because the various buffers are all statically allocated.
-So, we may see some tearing.
+So, we may see some visual tearing.
 If this becomes problematic we can use ofMutex to make it thread safe.

 TODO:

-- Replace SrTime concepts with regular floats and ofGetElapsedTime
+- Replace SrTime concepts with regular floats and ofGetElapsedTime?

-- Refactor Onset and fft to use the new circular buffer.

-- Fix up anti-aliasing issues with rendering
+- Provide a generic UI widget for graphing a buffer.
+Allow patterns to publish these values for debugging.

+- Replace binary 'onset' and beat detection with something fuzzier -- perhaps a few band-pass filters piped into RMS?

 - Add some UI with knobs for various settings

+- Allow patterns to be turned on/off.
+Or perhaps pass them a history- buffered alpha value.

+- Make Fft and other filters automatically adjust to global volume level.